l-atelier-des-chercheurs/Les-Cahiers-du-Studio/README.md

 ## How to install

-You need node.js and npm to install this preview of stvdoc
+You need node.js and npm to install this preview of Les Cahiers

 In a terminal :